jstrieb/groupme-latex/README.md

 7. Use the bot!
 Any messages that start and end with `$` or start with `[;` and end with `;]` will be rendered with LaTeX and sent back as images.

+# Disclaimer

+This bot writes approximately 1000 bytes of arbitrary data to a file on its server.
+That means anyone in a group with this bot can effectively write files to the server the bot runs on.
+Moreover, the bot does not do any verification that the POST request it responds to actually comes from GroupMe and/or the correct group.
+That means anyone who sees this bot running can write data to the server it runs on.

+This is a **HUGE** security vulnerability!
+Do not run this without accepting the risks.